 Alexander the Great

-Alexander “Sascha” Zverev was 19 only a month before won the Rome Masters, playing with more confidence and stability than Novak Djokovic, ten years his senior.
+Alexander “Sascha” Zverev was 19 only a month before he won the Rome Masters, playing with more confidence and stability than Novak Djokovic, ten years his senior.

 This wasn’t a fluke.
 Zverev beat Roger Federer on hard-court to win the Coupe Rogers in Montreal, and he also beat Federer on grass last year in the Gerry Weber semi-finals in Halle, Germany.